Travel Guide and History of Ado Awaye Suspended Lake

 Oh, good roads and a good navigation system would make a whole lot of difference.

 There is an amazing elephant looking tree on the mountain but we couldn’t get to see it in time because it was way on top of the mountain and we were out of time.

 - Time to go: if you are leaving from Lagos, leave as early as 7am and pass through Abeokuta – it is a shorter route.

 Alternatively, find a place in Ibadan or Abeokuta where you can sleepover if you do not want to travel at night.

 - Season to go: Being that we are in the tropical region, there is no extreme weather stopping you from climbing the mountain, just make sure you check weather forecast to be sure it is not going to rain the day you decide to go hiking on the mountain, unless off course you like hiking in rain.

-- Weird Animals: The tour guide told us that there are usually snakes and the likes on the mountain, non that I saw, but I just think you should know about that.
+- Weird Animals: The tour guide told us that there are usually snakes and the likes on the mountain, non that I saw, but I just think you should know about this before you go.

-– Tour fees: This varies with the kind of group that visits, right now, there is only one tour guide that takes people through the mountain, and he charges between N500 – N2000 ($1.3 – $5.5), depending on whether you are a child or not.
+– Tour fees: This varies with the kind of group that visits, right now, there is only one tour guide that takes people through the mountain, and he charges between N500 – N2000 ($1.3 – $5.5), depending on whether or not you are a child.

 Follow me on Instagram @TheFisayo